-The above fees and allowances cover the period between the Annual General Meeting 2022 and the Annual General Meeting 2023.
+The above fees and allowances cover the period between the Annual General Meeting 2023 and the Annual General Meeting 2024.
 Board membership and Committee fees are paid 50% in cash (in two half-yearly instalments) and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.
 The payments will be done in arrears.

-Additional fees are paid to one member of the Board of Directors who serves as a member of the Creating Shared Value (CSV) Council (CHF 25 000), and to one member of the Board of Directors who serves on the Nestlé Science & Technology Advisory Council (CHF 25 000).
+Additional fees are paid to one member of the Board of Directors who serves on the Nestlé Science & Technology Advisory Council (CHF 25000).

 Paul Bulcke in his capacity as active, non-executive Chairman, receives his compensation in Nestlé S.A. shares, which are blocked for three years.
 In addition to his responsibilities for the governance and strategy of the Group, this reflects specific responsibilities for the direction and control of the Group including the support of Nestlé Health Science through its Strategic Advisory Council, the direct leadership of Nestlé's interests in L'Oréal and the chairmanship of the Nestlé Science & Technology Advisory Council.
 Paul Bulcke maintains close relationships with shareholders including through worldwide Chairman's Roundtables.
 He also engages with other stakeholders including through his Co-Chairmanship of the 2030 Water Resources Group (WRG) and as Chairman of the WEF Community of Chairpersons.
 The proposed remuneration includes all compensation received in relation to these activities.

-Five-year history of Board of Directors compensation (including company contributions to social security)^(a):
+Five-year history of Board of Directors compensation (including company contributions to social security)(a):

-From AGM 2017 to AGM 2018 From AGM 2018 to AGM 2019 From AGM 2019 to AGM 2020 From AGM 2020 to AGM 2021 From AGM 2021 to AGM 2022 CHF 9.2 million CHF 8.7 million CHF 9.1 million ^(b) CHF 9.3 million ^(b) CHF 9.7 million ^(b)
+From AGM 2018 to AGM 2019 CHF 8.7 million From AGM 2019 to AGM 2020 CHF 9.1 million (b) From AGM 2020 to AGM 2021 CHF 9.3 million (b) From AGM 2021 to AGM 2022 CHF 9.7 million (b) From AGM 2022 to AGM 2023 CHF 9.7 million (b)

-^(a) For details, please refer to the Compensation Report of the relevant business year.
+(a) For details, please refer to the Compensation Report of the relevant business year.